-Since inception and over the latest five-year period, the Fund has outperformed its benchmark, although it should be noted that the returns on dollar and euro cash have been low over this period.
+Since inception, the Fund has outperformed its benchmark, although it should be noted that the returns on dollar and euro cash have been low over this period.
+Over the latest five-year period, the Fund has underperformed its benchmark.
 There has been some volatility in the Fund's returns.
-The underlying funds' maximum drawdowns to date, in their reporting currencies, are 10% for the Orbis Optimal SA Dollar class and 7% for the Orbis Optimal SA Euro class.
+The underlying funds' maximum drawdowns to date, in their reporting currencies, are 15% for the Orbis Optimal SA Dollar class and 18% for the Orbis Optimal SA Euro class.